Every Person Prospers.

-The Office of Economic Revitalization (OER), also known as Ke Keʻena Hoʻomohala Waiwai in ʻŌlelo Hawaiʻi, is the City and County of Honolulu’s newest office, organized during the COVID-19 pandemic to provide leadership for Oʻahu’s economic revitalization efforts.
+The Office of Economic Revitalization (OER) Ke Keʻena Hoʻomohala Waiwai was established in the City and County of Honolulu in 2020 to provide leadership, information, and resources for Oʻahu's economic development.

 Our Programs